michaelpeterswa/blog/content/posts/embedded-rust-programming-on-wsl.md

 ### Installing SiFive GNU Toolchain for RISC-V

 To install the toolchain, we will need to download and unpack a file from the SiFive website.
-It's no longer accessible (via their site) to my knowledge, but a direct link to their downloads server still works as of February 2023.
+It's no longer accessible (via their site) to my knowledge, but a direct link to their download server still works as of February 2023.

 The last `chmod` may or may not be optional...
 I didn't bother to check.
 ```bash